francescacairoli/AdvProgrExam/c++/REPORT.md

   - **balance** performs a non-in-place balancing of the tree.
 The ordered keys are store in a standard vector and reordered using a recursive bisection.
 Then the tree is cleared and the function *rebuildBalancedTree* is used to rebuild the tree according to the order dictated by the balanced vector.
 This method relies strongly on iterators and unique pointers.

-  - **find**, this methos finds a given key and return an iterator to that node.
+  - **find**, this method finds a given key and return an iterator to that node.

   - **printStructure** (additional) allows the user to visualize the tree structure in a graphic way.
 For visualize the order in a sequential way we used the overloading of operator<<.